SK-EID/smart-id-java-client/README.md

             * DocumentUnusableException
         * RequiredInteractionNotSupportedByAppException
         * UserAccountNotFoundException
-    * NotRetryableSmartIdException - Exceptions that indicate problems with incorrect integration
+    * NotRetryableSmartIdException - Exceptions that indicate problems with incorrect integration.
+    Usually these types of errors remain when user retries shortly.
         * ServerMaintenanceException - Server is currently under maintenance
         * SmartIdClientException - this exception is a sign of incorrect integration with Smart-ID service (i.e. missing parameters etc)
             * RelyingPartyAccountConfigurationException - indicates that RelyingParty configuration at Smart-ID side can be incorrect